MatthijsKamstra/haxejs/haxejs/index.md

 ## Code Completion

-Ever wanted a code editor that can help think for you? **haxe JS** supports automatic code completion.
-Even when you do not type your variables, **haxe JS** applies type inference to provide fast and accurate feedback on every API.
+Ever wanted a code editor that can help think for you? **Haxe JS** supports automatic code completion.
+Even when you do not type your variables, **Haxe JS** applies type inference to provide fast and accurate feedback on every API.

 ## Find Errors Fast